jfcbooth/security_system/README.md

 ![Detection Email](images/detection_email.png)

-The video would look like this:
+The superimposed video would look like this:

 ![Detection gif](images/20220117_201946_camera1_detections.gif)